Published: December 16, 2021 Last Updated: June 07, 2022

 An induction cooktop is much faster at heating up than electric cooktops.
 Induction can boil water twice the speed of traditional electric heating.
 They also allow for better control of the cooking temperature as induction responds instantly to heat adjustments.

-The single solid cooking surface makes cleaning very easy and, as the surface itself does not heat up, food will not burn and stick onto it.
+The single solid cooking surface makes cleaning very easy and, as the surface itself does not heat up, food will not burn and stick to it.

-Gas cooktops, electric cooktops or induction cooktops all have their pro's and con's.
-Once you have weighed all your needs and requirements let Haddon Kitchens integrate your chosen cooktop in your new kitchen design.
+Gas cooktops, electric cooktops or induction cooktops all have their pros and cons.
+Once you have weighed all your needs and requirements let Haddon Kitchens integrate your chosen cooktop into your new kitchen design.